 The Guam Museum is mandated to be the official depository for all government publications including printed or processed paper, book, periodical pamphlet or map, originating in or printed with imprint of, or at the expense and by the authority of the Government of Guam.
-There were no financial activities involving non-appropriated funds in 2015 and 2014.
+There were no financial activities involving non-appropriated funds in 2016 and 2015.

 - The Chamorro Village This division maintains day-to-day operations of the Chamorro Village to provide a market and foster an environment that promotes local products, native cultures, and tradition of Guam.
-The main source of revenues for DCANAF is from the Chamorro Village through its leasing activities. - Guam Council on the Arts and Humanities Agency This division, which is the sole arts entity for Guam, is charged with developing programs in music, visual arts, cultural heritage, literature, and arts education. - Hagatna Restoration and Redevelopment Authority This division provides restoration and redevelopment of Hagatna.
-There were no financial activities involving non appropriated funds in 2015 and 2014. - Guam Public Library System This division is in charge of the administration of library resources.
-There were no financial activities involving non appropriated funds in 2015 and 2014.
+The main source of revenues for DCANAF is from the Chamorro Village through its leasing activities. - Guam Council on the Arts and Humanities Agency (CAHA) This division, which is the sole arts entity for Guam, is charged with developing programs in music, visual arts, cultural heritage, literature, and arts education.
+CAHA is also responsible for administering Festival of the Pacific Arts and the Percent for the Arts program. - Hagatna Restoration and Redevelopment Authority This division provides restoration and redevelopment of Hagatna.
+There were no financial activities involving non appropriated funds in 2016 and 2015. - Guam Public Library System This division is in charge of the administration of library resources.
+There were no financial activities involving non - appropriated funds in 2016 and 2015.